Elysia-simp/Pride-Shader/README.md

 Set your Def texture in the Spheremap slot and your Sdw in the Toon slot

-Now set your Materials as such
+Now set your Materials (in PMXE) as such

 SubTex for anything that isn't a Face mesh and you can do Add or Multi for anything that is a face (leaving it disabled will make mmd ignore it entirely)